thiagosanches/music-trumps-front-end/README.md

-# trump-front-end
+# music-trumps-front-end
-A front-end implementation using the trump-engine API with Unity 2017.
+A front-end implementation using the trump-engine API with material UI.